massalabs/station/CONTRIBUTING.md

 4. When you are ready to submit your changes, open a pull request.
 Provide a clear and concise description of the changes you've made and reference the relevant issue number in your pull request.
 This helps us track the progress of the issue and ensures that your changes are properly reviewed.
 5. The project maintainers and community members may provide feedback or ask questions on your pull request.
 Engage in the discussion and address any requested changes or concerns promptly.
 Collaboration and open communication are key to the success of the project.

+We really appreciate your contributions in fixing bugs and adding new features to MassaStation !

 ## Development

 ### Getting Started

 MassaStation is divided in two parts: the backend and the frontend.
 The backend is written in Go.
-It is responsible for handling the plugins, the communication with the blockchain, and serves an API and the frontend.
+It is responsible for handling modules (aka "plugins"), the communication with the blockchain, and serves an API and the frontend.
 It also provides a GUI as an icon in the system tray to interact with the application.
-The frontend allows users to access and manage plugins, to upload and browse websites stored on the blockchain, and more thanks to the plugins.
+The frontend allows users to access and manage modules, to upload and browse websites stored on the blockchain, and more thanks to the modules.
 It is written in TypeScript and uses React.

 To contribute to MassaStation backend, you should have a basic understanding of the Go programming language and Git version control system.
 If you're new to Go, we recommend checking out [A Tour of Go](https://tour.golang.org/welcome/1) to get started.